-Despite many blog posts espousing the virtues of custom photography, it’s not a sin to use stock photography on your website as long as you make good decisions regarding selection and application.
+Despite the many advantages of custom photography, it’s not a sin to use stock photography on your website as long as you make good decisions regarding selection and application.
 Many service organizations such as financial institutions, consultancies, and tech service companies do not have a product to display or a portfolio of work to showcase but still want to enhance their written content.

 This is when stock photography can help.
 But, like most things, you get the quality that you pay for.
 Many business owners or marketing VPs don't want the headache of playing art director to spec photography for their websites so they take the path of least resistance towards bad stock photography.
 In this post I'm going to address three of the biggest excuses and, in the process, provide some good reasons and good resources for quality stock photography.